vektra/mockery/README.md

 This will replace any imported named `"github.com/vektra/mockery/v2/baz/internal/foo"` with `baz "github.com/vektra/mockery/v2/baz"`.
 The alias is defined with `:` before the package name.
-Also, the `InternalBaz` type that comes from this package will be renamed to `Baz´.
+Also, the `InternalBaz` type that comes from this package will be renamed to `baz.Baz`.

 This next example fixes a common problem of type aliases that point to an internal package.